mozilla/terraform-modules/README.md

 ### Naming

 The name should follow the format `provider_module-name` like `google_gke-cluster` or `newrelic_synthetic-checks`.
 The providers should follow the names listed here (this is to support future work on publishing our Terraform modules): https://registry.terraform.io/browse/providers

+### Ownership

+By default, anyone who is an owner or contributor on this repository can review, approve & merge PRs on any module.

+If you want to ensure specific people or teams have to review changes to certain modules, put a `CODEOWNERS` file in your module's subdirectory.

 ### Documentation